 You know, here's the dirty little secret on all this preventative testing, taking preventative health care, all these steps you can take.

-You know, Obama claims that he can keep the cost of his health care.
+You know, Obama claims that he can keep the cost of his healthcare.

-So all this testing does, it doesn't matter what you do here.
+So all this testing does, it doesn't matter what you do here, it doesn't lower costs, which takes me to this.

-Ed Morrissey posted this at 9.30 today on uh on hotair.com, the blog, perhaps the leading economist of the U.S. could convene a special remedial course for Congress to explain the difference between price and costs.
+Perhaps the leading economist of the U.S. could convene a special remedial course for Congress to explain the difference between price and costs.

 One might have expected the political class to have learned that difference from the disastrous U.S. effort to fix prices and wages in the 70s during Nixon's term in office, but apparently not.

-Democrats hailed their new revamped house version of Obamacare and its $871 billion price tag based on forcing more providers into existing Medicare reimbursement rates.
+Democrats hailed their new revamped House version of Obamacare and its $871 billion price tag based on forcing more providers into existing Medicare reimbursement rates.

 They claim this will keep costs low, which is absolutely incorrect.

-House leaders have cut the cost of their health care overhaul to around $871 billion over the next decade.
+And here's the news blurb: House leaders have cut the cost of their health care overhaul to around $871 billion over the next decade.

-Remember Thanksgiving's a target date here.
+Remember, Thanksgiving's a target date here.

-The $871 billion estimate, well under the $900 billion limit set by President Obama is the latest of several versions scored by the CBO.
+The $871 billion estimate, well under the $900 billion limit set by President Obama, is the latest of several versions scored by the CBO, according to a Democrat aid speaking on condition of anonymity to discuss private talks.

 The idea is opposed by many conservative Democrats in rural areas where Medicare rates are well below the national average.

-And you know, this is so convoluted.
+And this is so convoluted.

-This is all I mean, you realize what they're doing here?
+This is all, I mean, you realize what they're doing here?

-Anyway, Ed Morrissey, this is this is important here.
+Anyway, Ed Morrissey, this is important here.

 Fixing prices does not lower costs.